algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - **Content producer** : The content producer is in charge of creating and changing the displayed content.

-- **Viewer** : We consider the viewer as someone viewing one of Jacobi's connected screen.
+- **Viewer** : We consider the viewer as someone viewing any of Jacobi's connected screen.

+- **Cloud** : A cloud is a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.

 # 2. Introduction